yhif/sprunki-games-online/sprunki-series.md

+# A Comprehensive Guide to the Music, Adventure, and Universe of the Quirky Sprunki Characters

 Sprunki is a multifaceted game series that blends music creation, rhythm gameplay, and adventurous exploration, featuring a unique cast of characters known as the Sprunki.
 Below is a comprehensive introduction to Sprunki and its related games.

 ## Overview of Sprunki Series